-Projects included in the Transmission Automation/Reliability category provide capabilities and associated technology enablement to monitor and control the electric transmission system.
-Over the past year, PG&E has focused on technology capabilities to improve wide-area monitoring, protection, and control enabled by SCADA in the transmission system, equip operators with the tools necessary to enhance bulk system reliability in coordination with the CAISO and neighboring utilities, and pilot and deploy digital substation technology and other Smart Grid technologies.
+Projects included in the Transmission Automation and Reliability category provide capabilities and associated technology enablement to monitor and control the electric transmission system.
+Over the past year, PG&E has focused on technology capabilities to improve wide-area monitoring, protection, and control enabled by SCADA in the transmission system, equip operators with the tools necessary to enhance bulk system reliability in coordination with the

+CAISO and neighboring utilities, and pilot and deploy digital substation technology and other Smart Grid technologies.

-The following section provides an update on all completed, in-progress or planned projects as of the June 2011 Smart Grid Deployment Plan Filing Date.
+The following section provides an update on all completed, in-progress or planned projects through June 2014 unless otherwise noted